destacey/Moda/docs/work.md

 - Task - The task backlog contains task work items that are owned and managed by a parent work item.
 The parent work item is typically from the requirement backlog category.

 ## Backlog Level
-Allows work types to be grouped and defined in a hierarchy that is normalized across the organization.
-The default levels are:
+Allows work types to be grouped and defined in a hierarchy.
-- Portfolio
-- Product
-- Team
-- Task

 ## Workflow
 A workflow is a set of work states that define the different stages a work item must go through to be considered done.